Who should buy Pearl Izumi All-Road v5

 The seamless upper of this cycling shoe makes cycling all-day comfortable.

 Updates from its predecessor

 Banking on the All-Road v4's strengths and reported weaknesses, the All-Road v5 now features a few updates.
-One of the most apparent difference is the upper material as the v5 now features a burlier upper for enhanced durability and protection.
+One of the most apparent differences is the upper material, as the v5 now features a burlier upper for enhanced durability and protection.

 Although both Pearl Izumi shoes employ triple Velcro straps, some nuances set them apart.
 The v4 displays a more asymmetrical design than the v5.
 Apart from this, everything else has remained the same.

 Bontrager SSR.
 This pair is marketed as a multisport shoe, as it can be used for casual, indoor, and leisure mountain biking.
 This makes it similar to the Pearl Izumi All-Road v5 shoe.

 However, the SSR employs a traditional lace-up closure with lace tucks, which is recommended to cyclists who love the retro look of laces.